-Effective teachers provide many options

-by which students might both obtain information and demonstrate their learning, using many strategies to respond to diverse learning styles; for example, different colored chalk for each assignment; Friday enrichment groups based on the seven intelligences; matching tasks to student interests and learning styles.
-Such multi-modal processes are used flexibly and naturally, rather than assigning students to groups through rigid assessments of particular intelligences, interests or other characteristics.
+We also saw effective teachers providing many options by which students might both obtain information and demonstrate their learning, using many strategies to respond to diverse learning styles; for example, different colored chalk for each assignment; Friday enrichment groups based on the seven intelligences; matching tasks to student interests and learning styles.
+Such multimodal processes are used flexibly and naturally, rather than assigning students to groups through rigid assessments of particular intelligences, interests or other characteristics.